-This Annual Report has not been examined or approved by the Exchange, and the Exchange assumes no responsibility for the contents of this Annual Report, including the correctness of any of the statements or opinions made or reports contained in this Annual Report.
+This document has been reviewed by the Company's Sponsor, Asian Corporate Advisors Pte.
+Ltd. (the "Sponsor").
+It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "Exchange") and the Exchange assumes no responsibility for the contents of this document, including the correctness of any of the statements or opinions made or reports contained in this document.

-The contact person for the Sponsor is Mr. Liau H.K.
-Telephone number: 6221 0271
+The contact person for the Sponsor is Mr. Liau H.K., at 160 Robinson Road, #21-05 SBF Center, Singapore 068914 Telephone number: 6221 0271